-Adding related post links to your Blog Page is a great way to engage readers and help them explore your content.
-Our blog-focused templates have built-in features for creating related posts links.
-You can also create this look on any template using Summary Blocks.
+Adding related post links to your blog posts is a great way to engage readers and help them explore your content.
+You can create this look using Summary Blocks.
+On version 7.0, some blog-focused templates have built-in features for creating related posts links.

 Related posts work best at the bottom of blog posts, where they entice visitors to read other relevant content.
-When a visitor clicks a related post link, the post opens in the same browser tab.
+When visitors click a related post link, the post opens in the same browser tab.

 For general information on adding and managing blog posts, visit Blogging with Squarespace.